Rock Painting Ideas was put together so you can join in on the kindness rock movement. Spreading joy to others has actually becoming an obsession.

 Contact local nursing homes about adding painting rocks as an activity the seniors can participate in.

-Create a Facebook group for your area and invite friends, family and neighbors to join.
+Create a Facebook rock craft group for your area and invite friends, family and neighbors to join.

 Take completed rocks with you on vacation to spread the movement in other areas.